Physical constraints on the Maldacena-Shenker-Stanford chaos-bound in black hole spacetimes: Introduction

-In this analysis, we argue that the angular momentum of circular orbits is entirely governed by the underlying spacetime geometry and cannot be chosen independently.
-Additionally, our analysis clarifies that most of the reported violations originate not from intrinsic curvature effects but from inconsistent handling of orbital parameters.
+Despite the extensive studies on this topic, the mechanisms responsible for the reported chaos-bound violations remain incompletely clarified.
+Understanding the circumstances under which such violations appear is important for assessing the robustness of the gravitational analogue of the MSS bound.
+In particular, it is necessary to formulate a framework applicable to generic spherically symmetric spacetimes in which the dynamical conditions defining circular motion are implemented consistently.
+This allows one to distinguish apparent violations arising from inconsistent orbital prescriptions from those that persist under fully imposed circularity conditions.
+In this work, we revisit this issue by examining how the interplay between angular momentum and charge governs the stability of circular orbits and the emergence of large Lyapunov growth rates.
+In particular, analyses based on the effective potential approach typically impose well-defined constraints on the angular momentum to ensure orbital consistency \cite{gwak2022violation, ali2025evaluation}.
+In contrast, within the Jacobi framework, it is often difficult to determine both the angular momentum and the corresponding circular orbits simultaneously.
+As a result, angular momentum is sometimes treated in numerical studies as an external parameter (\(L = 0, 5, 15, \cdots\)), which can be misleading particularly for circular orbits.
+Here we take the alternative perspective that $L$ for circular orbits should be determined self-consistently from the geometry.
+Using this constraint we demonstrate that certain apparent violations previously reported arise from this methodological difference, while real violations occur and can be linked to curvature corrections beyond the geometric constraints.
 Therefore, by extending the Jacobi formalism, we try to develop a consistent analytical framework for any spherically symmetric spacetime where angular momentum ($L$) and circular orbit ($r_{0}$) are determined together from the same dynamical structure.
 This framework maintains the consistency in all equilibrium conditions and offers a one-to-one mapping $r_{0}\leftrightarrow L$, linking the orbital radius and angular momentum.
 This allows the Lyapunov exponent and the chaos-bound to be determined without any arbitrary assumptions about parameters, maintaining physical consistency.
 This approach simplifies the analysis, thereby providing a more transparent and physically consistent interpretation of the conditions under which real or apparent violations of the chaos-bound may arise.

 To concretize our analysis, we examine two representative spacetimes: the charged Kiselev black hole surrounded by a cloud of strings and a cosmological constant, and the \(f(R)\)-modified black hole.
 The distinction between these two BH models reveals a fundamental difference between constraints arising from geometry and those originating from curvature modifications.
 For example, in Kiselev spacetime, the geometric stability conditions that determine orbital angular momentum maintain stability against the influences of quintessence, string cloud, and charge effects, whereas, in \(f(R)\) gravity, higher-order-curvature terms yield corrections to the gravitational potential that lie beyond these geometric constraints.
 Therefore, these examples may offer a sufficiently broad parameter space to test the robustness of our formalism and to facilitate meaningful comparison with previously reported results in the literature.